KongBoje/Hand-in-1/Readme.md

 - Dependencies are resolved during compilation, reducing the runtime size.
 - Loaders can preprocess files while compiling, e.g. TypeScript to JavaScript, Handlebars strings to compiled functions, images to Base64, etc.
 - Highly modular plugin system to do whatever else your application requires.
+- we bundle all files into one big file (or a couple files) in order to reduce the number of requests.
+Another common approach to speed up the bundling operation is to “minify” the bundled code.
+Minification is the process of removing unnecessary characters from source code (those only meant for humans).

 ### Examples
 index.html<br />